 Currentcare.
-The Office adds \$38,808 from all sources for total funding of \$2.9 million to support the state's enrollment for its 236,081 Medicaid clients in currentcare.
+The Office added \$38,808 from all sources for total funding of \$2.9 million to support the state's enrollment for its 236,081 Medicaid clients in currentcare.
 The \$1 per member per month cost has a 90 percent match by Medicaid with a 10 percent state match.
 The Governor recommends funding as requested.
+The Assembly concurred.

 Predictive Modeling Initiative.
 The enacted budget includes \$2.0 million from all sources including \$0.2 million from general revenues for a predictive modeling initiative to make enhancements to the Medicaid management information system to incorporate the use of real-time predictive modeling of Medicaid claims allowing the Office to disqualify claims before being paid and disqualifying Medicaid providers.
 The state can leverage a 90 percent Medicaid match for the technology changes.
-The Office inadvertently excludes the funding in its revised request.
+The Office inadvertently excluded the funding in its revised request.
 The Governor's budget restores the funding including \$0.2 million from general revenues.
+The Assembly provided \$33,715 from all sources for current year costs and reduced funding consistent with the Office's third quarter report.

 Electronic Health Records.
 The Office's request adds \$0.9 million from federal funds for the electronic health records initiative to provide \$14.6 million in updated reimbursements.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.